ForLoopNelson/Sounds-Spooky/README.md

 # TODO's

-`Create a forgot password, reset password feature`
-` Prompt user if file type is not supported`
+`Create a forgot password, reset password feature` `Prompt user if file type is not supported`
 `User Profile Picture`
-`Have feed show posts from mutual Users (followers)` `Get Categories to work`
-`Set 30 second limit for audio files`
+`Have feed show posts from mutual Users (followers)` `Set 30 second limit for audio files`
-`Setup another way to login, like Google or github`
+`Setup another way to login, like Google or github` `Get design cleaned up and background images positioned better`